ShanGor/lan-share/QWEN.md

 ### Coding Standards
 - Java 17 with standard Maven project structure
-- Netty for UDP networking implementation
+- Netty for QUIC networking implementation
 - Swing for GUI development
 - Maven for build and dependency management